JackCuthbert/kaomoji-slack-app/readme.md

 [Create a new Slash Command](https://slack.com/apps/A0F82E8CA-slash-commands) for your team.

-Set the URL in settings to `http://yourhost.com/slack/` with `GET` method enabled.
+Set the URL in settings to `https://kaomoji-bot-slack.herokuapp.com/slack/` (or your own URL if you're hosting this yourself) with `GET` method enabled.
 Complete the rest of the form as desired!

 ## Todo